-Thick in the jungle on the southern end of Lo Dokh is the remains of the throne of one of the first great empires known to the world, the Empire of the Sea.
+Thick in the jungle on the southern end of Lo Dokh is the remains of the throne of one of the first great dominions known to the world, the Empire of the Sea.
 Nestled in the city of Anlo Saran, which had been built specifically to house it, Ansaran Sul—the Palace of the Sea—still retains some fragment of its former splendor, if one can see past the giant colony spiders, the lurking flora, and of course its current ruinous state.
 Though cracked and faded, the paint of its murals still depicts their victories in war, the faces and forms of their rulers, and an interpretation of the Heart Unceasing.

 Purpose / Function

 In its day, the Ansaran Sul was the formal meeting place of the Anmenghar, the council of seven which led the Empire of the Sea.
 It was its administrative center, a storehouse of records, and a symbol of the Empire's wealth and splendor.

 Before its ruination, the Ansaran Sul was a very large building, built from materials extorted from the Empire of the Sea's many tributaries.
 Walls and pillars of marble hold up floors made from expensive hardwoods, and everything was decorated in rugs of colony gossamer, precious metals, and fabulous jewels.
 Beneath the ground, behind hidden entrances, is the chamber where the Anmenghar met aroud the perfectly circular pool of seawater, lined with sliver.
 Most of that opulence still remains.
 The upper floors have collapsed in places, rent by time and the creeping jungle, and some has been scattered or displaced by wildlife, but the inhospitable nature of the modern Lo Dokh has warded of the majority of looters, and killed most of the remainder.